-Zenaji, founded in 2016, is an Australian owned company with specialisation in the development and production of Lithium Titanate (LTO) batteries.
+Zenaji, founded in 2016, is an Australian-owned company with a specialisation in the development and production of Lithium Titanate (LTO) batteries.

 Their flagship product, the AEON battery solution, is manufactured and assembled at their plant in Mentone, Victoria.
-The company is currently looking at expanding their manufacturing facility beyond and increse their domestic and international distribution.
+The company is currently looking at expanding its manufacturing facility beyond and increasing its domestic and international distribution.